microsoft/TypeChat/site/src/docs/typechat-in-5-minutes.md

 ```

 We're calling the `translate` method on each string and getting a response.
+If something goes wrong, TypeChat will retry requests up to a maximum specified by `retryMaxAttempts` on our `model`.
-If something went wrong, `response.success` is `false` and we'll be able to grab a `message` explaining what went wrong.
+However, if the initial request as well as all retries fail, `response.success` will be `false` and we'll be able to grab a `message` explaining what went wrong.

-But in the ideal case, `response.success` will be `true` and we'll be able to access our well-typed `data` property!
+In the ideal case, `response.success` will be `true` and we'll be able to access our well-typed `data` property!
 This will correspond to the type that we passed in when we created our translator object (i.e. `SentimentResponse`).

 That's it!